mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

 ### Additional information

-Read [Creating Accessible Forms by WebAIM](https://webaim.org/techniques/forms/controls) for a better understanding of the accessibility issues of HTML forms.

 Read [MDN's Forms module for more information on all the form elements and attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms).

 >This module provides a series of articles that will help you master HTML forms.
 HTML forms are a very powerful tool for interacting with users; however, for historical and technical reasons, it's not always obvious how to use them to their full potential.